Joe Bryere

 Joseph O.A.
-"Joe" Bryere (1859 – 1941), was a guide in the Adirondacks and a noted woodworking artist whose style played a significant role in creating the rustic, “Adirondack look” we know today.
+Bryere (1859 – 1941), was a guide in the Adirondacks and a noted woodworking artist whose style played a significant role in creating the rustic, “Adirondack look” we know today.
 Along with Ernest Stowe, Seth Pierce, George Wilson and other master craftsmen, Bryere helped create the rustic aura so desired in the Adirondack great camps of the late 19th century and early 20th century.

-Bryere was born in Sainte-Anne-de-la-Pérade, a small community in Quebec, Canada.
+Bryere, was born in Sainte-Anne-de-la-Pérade, on the north shore of the St. Lawrence River, in Quebec, Canada.
 According to the Drouin Collection, the spelling of the Bryere name was interchangeable from Briere to Bryère.

 By the early 1880s, Bryere had made his way into the United States and eventually to Raquette Lake, located in Hamilton County, New York, in the central Adirondacks.
 He worked for a few years on Camp Fairview, owned by Charles Durant, cousin of William West Durant.
 From early on he was known then for his enterprising ability and physical strength.
 At that time, the Adirondacks were not heavily populated, and many frontiersmen made their claim to land by squatting for long periods of time, in stark distinction from many of the railroad magnates who could own tens of thousands of acres of land in the Adirondacks.